fabeat/php-oauth-client/README.md

 Now you can feed the `$httpClient` to the `Api` and `Callback` classes and the requests and responses including their bodies will be logged.

-# API
-The API documenation can be generated using [Sami](http://sami.sensiolabs.org/), Sami is part of the `require-dev` section in the Composer file.

-    $ php vendor/bin/sami.php update doc/php-oauth-client.php

-This will output HTML in the `build/` directory.

 # Tests
 In order to run the tests you can use [PHPUnit](http://phpunit.de).
 You can run